 - 1. Most teams find computers helpful in running their "B" meets and automate them very similarly to "A" Meets.
 The primary difference is that some teams agree to seed the meet by times, rather than assigning specific lanes to each team.
 This is more efficient when there are size differences between the two team rosters, but isn't effective if the two teams have agreed to "score" the meet.
 Printing lane timer sheets can also be very effective, but timers should check swimmer's names and remain flexible for substitutions or on deck additions by coaches via handwritten cards. - 2.
-For those that don't want to use the computer at the meet, it may still be used to help set up your entries. - a.
-The deck label function in the Team Manager program may be used to generate labels for the "B" meet cards. - b.
-This will give you a card for each eligible swimmer, as well as a seed time. - c.
-Save the cards of the swimmers who don't swim and stick new labels over the old labels for the next meet. - d.
-Be sure to have a few blank cards handy at the clerk's table in case a swimmer was forgotten when deck labels were printed. - e.
-Teams may also print out entry sheets for the coaches to assist in rounding up swimmers. - 3.
 Teams wishing to score the "B" meet, or obtain results in electronic format, can do so.
-Electronic roster from the both teams are necessary. - 4.
+Electronic roster from the both teams are necessary. - 3.
 If the meet line-up is not entered into the computer prior to the meet, no lane assignments or timer sheets can be printed.
 Very organized "B" leagues may have teams exchange electronic meet entry data a day prior to the meet (similar to the "A" meet procedure) so that the meet can be entered into the computer.
-In This case, programs and timer sheets may be generated. - 5.
+In this case, programs and timer sheets may be generated. - 4.
 See the MCSL automation handbook for more help with computers at "B" meets.